MP4 to MOV Converter

 MP4 vs MOV — Which Should You Convert To?

 MP4 and MOV are sibling containers — both descend from Apple's QuickTime File Format, and both usually carry the exact same H.264 or H.265 video stream.
-The practical question is rarely "which is better quality" (they can be byte-for-byte identical) but "which one does my software accept."
+The practical question is rarely "which is better quality" (keep the same codec and the two look identical) but "which one does my software accept."
 Convert MP4 to MOV when an Apple editing app — Final Cut Pro, iMovie, or a macOS-based post pipeline — wants the QuickTime wrapper; keep MP4 if the file is headed for the web, a phone, or a streaming upload.
-This tool rewraps the container without re-encoding by default, so a straight MP4-to-MOV swap costs you no quality and almost no time.
+This tool re-encodes into the MOV container at a visually-lossless default and keeps your existing codec, so a straight MP4-to-MOV conversion is visually indistinguishable from the source.

 Side-by-side Comparison